The Private Equity Review: Spain

-Despite the fact that further rounds of quarantines, closures of offices, businesses and retail stores will have a very considerable negative effect on the Spanish economy, private equity activity may remain robust in Spain during 2021, depending on various factors, including: (1) how the ambitious vaccination programme of the Spanish authorities is implemented; (2) if the current level of liquidity in the market endures; (3) if the Spanish authorities involve the private equity sector in the deployment of EU covid-19 funds; and (4) if Fond-ICO continues to actively deploy its investment mandate; and (4) if the new legislation promoting venture capital investment and amending the Spanish private equity legal framework, which will be debated in Spanish Parliament in the coming months, is approved.
+Despite the effect that low attendance in offices, businesses and retail stores is continuing to have on the Spanish economy, private equity activity has the potential to remain robust in Spain during 2022, depending on various factors, including: (1) if the current level of liquidity in the market endures; (2) if the Spanish authorities involve the private equity sector in the deployment of EU covid-19 funds; (3) if Fond-ICO continues to actively deploy its investment mandate; and (4) if the new legislation promoting venture capital investment and amending the Spanish private equity legal framework, which will be debated in Spanish Parliament in the coming months, is approved.

-1 Carlos de Cárdenas, Alejandra Font and Manuel García-Riestra are partners and Víctor Doménech is of counsel at Alter Legal SL.
+1 Carlos de Cárdenas, Alejandra Font and Manuel García-Riestra are partners at Alter Legal SL.

 6 Spanish Companies Act (Legislative Royal Decree 1/2010 of 2 July).